 It was while taking “Meetings, Conventions and Trade Show” taught by instructor Marianne McNulty that led Johnson to a job at PricewaterhouseCoopers.

 “During my phone interview, I was able to speak directly to the job requirements not only from my own experience, but from the curriculum of that course which I had just completed,” she said.
 “The interviewer was very impressed that there was a course at COD which teaches students about developing meetings and conferences that may include opportunity for Continued Professional Education credits.
 In fact, when I was offered the job, one of the first people I told was Marianne McNulty.”

-Johnson currently is at PricewaterhouseCoopers as a Senior Associate National Learner Experience in the Learning and Development department, where she assists in the development and delivery of courses for the consultants in Financial Services, Health Industries, and Products and Services Industries to maintain their CPE (Continued Professional Education) credits.
+Johnson currently is at PricewaterhouseCoopers as a National Learner Experience Senior Associate in the Learning and Development department, where she assists in the development and delivery of national conferences for the client-facing staff to maintain their CPE (Continued Professional Education) credits for all lines of service – advisory, assurance and tax.
 She also monitors the courses in both the virtual and real classroom environments for National Association of State Boards of Accountancy (NASBA) compliance.

 Although she initially returned to school for meeting and event planning, Johnson would like to return to College of DuPage and complete the 3+1 Management program with Benedictine University and receive her bachelor’s degree.